dmaher42/athens-game-starter/README.md

 The build step outputs self-contained static assets under `docs/`, suitable for hosting on GitHub Pages or any static site provider.

-> ℹ️ Drop a hero character model at `public/models/character/hero.glb` to see the
+> ℹ️ Run `npm run download:hero` to fetch a sample character into
-> fully animated avatar.
-When the file is missing the app now spawns a simple
+> `public/models/character/hero.glb`.
+When the file is missing the app now spawns
-> fallback capsule so movement and interactions remain testable.
+> a simple fallback capsule so movement and interactions remain testable.
+The
+> command accepts `--include-docs` when you also want the asset copied into a
+> prebuilt `docs/` directory for GitHub Pages deployments.

 > ⚠️ Opening `index.html` directly from the filesystem will not work.
 The source
 > imports bare modules (such as `three`) and TypeScript entry points that must be